Emblem21-OpenSource/tuppu/src/markdown/training/Gnostic Warfare - 02 - Overview.md

 ---
-title: Open Source National Security Initiative - Overview
+title: Gnostic Warfare - Overview
 author: Patrick Ryan
 contact: mailto:patrick.ryan@emblem21.com
 date: 6/29/2019
-summary: Insights on the how and why of the OSNSI project.
+summary: A high-level summary of how to properly organize all of the elements of Gnostic Warfare
-tags: osnsi
+tags: gnostic warfare
 ---
 # Strategic Overview